-In this section, we describe how our method defines a set $\simset$ of individuals similar to $\inputpoint$ (\cref{sec:similarity}), learns individually fair representations of these individuals (\cref{sec:learning}) and finally, certifies individual fairness for them (\cref{sec:certification}).
-The approach is general, but for presentational purposes we focus on images.
+In this section, we describe how our method defines a set of similar individuals (\cref{sec:similarity}), learns individually fair representations for these points (\cref{sec:learning}), and finally, certifies individual fairness for them (\cref{sec:certification}).
+Our approach is general, but we focus on images for presentational purposes.

-\subsection{Similarity via a generative model}
+\subsection{Similarity via a Generative Model}

-We consider two individuals $\inputpoint$ and $\inputpoint'$ to be similar if they differ only in their sensitive attributes while the other attributes are the same.
-However, semantic attributes, such as skin color, cannot be conveniently captured directly in the input features of $\inputpoint$.
-Our key idea is to define similarity in the latent space of a generative model $G$.
-We compute a vector $\attrvec$ associated with the sensitive attribute, such that interpolating along the direction of $\attrvec$ in the latent space and reconstructing back to the input space results in a meaningful semantic transformation of that attribute.
-This in itself is an active research area and various approaches for computing $\attrvec$~\cite{denton2019detecting,higgins2017betaVAE,kingma2018glow,li2021discover,ramaswamy2021fair}, and we will empirically show that our method is compatible with any such method.
+We consider two individuals $\inputpoint$ and $\inputpoint'$ to be similar if they differ only in their continuous sensitive attributes.
+However, semantic attributes, such as skin color, cannot be captured conveniently via the input features of $\inputpoint$.
+Thus, our key idea is to define similarity in the latent space of a generative model $G$.
+We compute a vector $\attrvec \in \generativespace$ associated with the sensitive attribute, such that interpolating along the direction of $\attrvec$ in the latent space and reconstructing back to the input space results in a meaningful semantic transformation of that attribute.
+There is active research investigating different ways of computing $\attrvec$~\cite{denton2019detecting,higgins2017betaVAE,kingma2018glow,li2021discover,ramaswamy2021fair}, and we will empirically show that our method is compatible with any such method.